mja65/Emu68-Imager/docs/instructions.md

 The names of the ADF files and Kickstart ROMs are *not important*.
 You can name them anything since the imager tool will checksum and compare them to a database of known good disk and ROM images.
 This system prevents corrupt or altered installations from causing issues with your setup and ensures a hassle-free experience.

 However, the actual contents of the files *is important*.
 You must use unmodified versions of these disks!

-First you need to select for which OS version you will provide the needed files.
-Use the `Select OS Version` dropdown.

 ## Kickstart ROM files